PyWavelets/pywt/CONTRIBUTING.rst

     within the interpreter, and are compiled into a reference guide in html and pdf format.
 Higher-level documentation for key (areas of) functionality is provided in tutorial format and/or in module docstrings.
-A guide on how to write documentation is given in `how to document`_.
+A guide on how to write documentation is given in `numpydoc docstring guide`_.

 3. Code style
     Uniformity of style in which code is written is important to others trying